 Test things in terms of cause and effect, teaches Buddha.
 Whatever is unskilful, leading to harm and ill, should be abandoned; whatever is skilful, leading to happiness and peace, should be pursued.
 You can apply such guidance to things you do.
 One quick test may not do for a whole life, but you can keep at it to be better able to discern what is worth including in your lifestyle.

 Over 2500 years ago Buddha formed many such principles that regularly apply.
 He normally does not seek to persuade anyone.
 In fact, he talks against such bravado attempts.
 Also, his doctrine of Right Speech (part of the Noble Middle Way) posits that using language in a moral, non-degrading way is not to be left out.
 Third, many of Buddha's conclusions are based on agreeable first principles.
 In his outstanding Kalama Sutta he also advocates that we examine the logical and illogical reasons mustered by others or ourselves and sources very well, and to our advantage.
 "Do not believe a thing wilfully or blindly; make sure as best you can," is a key message.
 Another is not to trust authorities wholly just because they are authorities.
 Many persons confuse truths with statements by authority figures, and that is being quite blind: One is not to trust appearances blindly and foolishly either.
-I suggest there is a better way: [Evidence]
+At least scientists try not to do that: [Evidence]

 Further, Buddha stressed the need for good language skills, and the value of abstaining from foul language.
 Being skilful is a significant side to his general teachings.
 Express with aplomb, then.

-A wise person is marked by good verbal conduct, says Buddha in "The Further-factored Discourses (Anguttara nikaya)" 3.2.
+A wise person is marked by good bodily conduct, good verbal conduct and good mental conduct, says Buddha in "The Further-factored Discourses (Anguttara nikaya)" 3.2.
 What he says about speech, applies equally well to written communications.
 Some vital principles of science are lined up with his teachings.
 But the rest of this page is concerned with common, accepted technicalities only.

 (Main source: ◦"To Cunda the Silversmith", in Anguttara nikaya 10:176.
 More: http://www.vipassana.com/resources/8fp4.php)